Xeom/edil/doc/commands.md

 * `paste [buf]` - Insert the contents of the clipboard buffer at the current location.
     If a buffer is specified instead, insert the contents of that buffer instead.

+* `cut` - Run the copy command on the current region, then delete the contents of e region.

 Commands for Indentation
 ------------------------